 To my bad luck, the police constable guarding the space urged people to vacate the spot.
 He was directed not to allow people to gather on the roof.
 Authorities feared the structures wouldn’t be able to withstand the increased load of people.
 It is understandable.
 The ongoing metro work in the walled city has led to the weakening of the ancient buildings and structures.
 A fact refuted by the authorities.
 I found a spot at the other end of Tripolia Bazaar.

 Thousands of people lined either side of the road.
 Teej festival attracts people from neighboring villages in huge numbers.

 I saw groups of the Valmiki community carrying beautifully adorned poles, one after another.
 A local mentioned these processions originated from the temples in the residential areas.
-A group of policemen led by a superintendent was on a patrol to ensure everything is in place.
+These poles are called “Gogaji Maharaj Ke Nishaan”.
+They are 11 in number.
+These poles are at the forefront of the Teej procession.
+All these assemble at a designated place in Chaugan Stadium.
+A group of policemen led by a superintendent who was on a patrol to ensure everything is in place.
 Finding people sitting on the viewing deck of the colonnade vexed the superintendent.
 He promptly ordered the constables to get the place vacated.